couchbaselabs/try-cb-dotnet/README.md

 # Installation and Configuration
 Copy the source code to a folder of your choice and open the solution file (.sln) in Visual Studio 2015, compile and run.

+# New in this commit
+* Added support for JWT Tokens during login and Create new user.
+* Added sample for N1QL Lanbda + Query Syntax usage.
+* Refactor and polish of code for better readability.

 # Open Issues and missing features
-* Missing JWT token implementation to support login.
-* Only valid user is guest/guest
-* Using Linq2Couchbase for queries.
+* None